10,000 years ago

 The end of the last ice age

-The first evidence of large-scale social organization appears in the construction of Göbekli Tepe, a neolithic stone temple on a hill overlooking the Fertile Crescent.
-Built before grain fields are first planted or animals domesticated, archaeologists speculate that the upright piers of the temple arrayed in a circle reflect celestial geometry, anchoring hunting/gathering peoples under the heavens.
-Symbols and animal totems carved confidently into the limestone have persisted until the present, particularly In India’s Vedic tradition.
+The first evidence of large-scale social organization appears in the construction of Göbekli Tepe, a neolithic stone temple on a hill overlooking the Fertile Crescent, starting about 9000BCE.
+Built before grain fields are planted or animals domesticated, archaeologists speculate that the upright piers of the temple arrayed in a circle reflect celestial geometry, anchoring hunting/gathering peoples under the heavens.
+Symbols and animal totems carved confidently into the limestone persist until the present, particularly In India’s Vedic tradition.
 The temple is built using flint tools, long before metals are forged or ceramic pottery fired, anticipating an agricultural society of settled villages, towns and cities.
 Wherever population concentrates, local forests are cut for fuel.
 In winter, fires from multiple hearths close together release sulfurous wood smoke that hangs over settlements as air pollution.

 Rapid warming at the end of the ice age opens northern regions to southern animals and people.
 Before the ice melts, sea level is still low enough to expose the land bridge between Asia and North America, but the weather is warmer.
 The sudden shift in habitat from dry, cold plains to moist, temperate forests, reduces grasslands that large northern mammals depend on, and brings hunters.
 The advance of people everywhere coincides with extinction of large animals: mammals, birds, reptiles, anything edible.
 The same people, when settled, prosper only when they learn to limit hunting and preserve the herd.